kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/81-organizing-routes.md

 * We import all the components
 * We remove imports no longer needed

+## Important Note
+* Only Components that were set up via Route will get these "special" React Router props passed down to them
+  - Header won't have it because it wasn't set up as a Route

 ## Now our files are better organized!

+## Next
+* Practice on your own